Emilia's POV

 And Vittorio froze.

 His gaze snagged on my neck, where the collar of my dress had slipped.
-A bruise bloomed there—violet, unmistakable.
-Luca's teeth had painted it hours ago, a reckless claim in the dark.
+A bruise 0bloomed there—violet, unmistakable hickey.
+Lucas had left a mark.

 "Troia."
 Whore.